Empower Your Team With Effective Funnel Data Visualizations

 Funnels are everywhere.
-Funnels are a very popular mental model for understanding conversion, drop-off, and general performance in a business setting.
-Sales think about their prospects using a sales funnel.
+A funnel chart is a very popular model for understanding conversion, drop-off, and general performance in a business setting.
+Sales teams think about their prospects using a sales funnel chart.
 Marketing and product teams think about signup and activation funnels.

 Visualizing these funnels effectively and making them available to your team can be a powerful way to build shared context, obtain buy-in and ownership, and encourage follow-up discussion.
-Compared to other common techniques like storytelling (e.g. customer lifecycle journey) and metric setting (e.g. OKR's), visualization is an underrated and under-utilized technique for building team alignment.
+Compared to other common techniques like storytelling (e.g. customer lifecycle journey) and metric setting (e.g. OKR's), funnel visualizations are an underrated and under-utilized technique for building team alignment.

 In this post, we want to help you choose the right visualization for the goals at hand, empathize with your audience, and understand the assumptions and tradeoffs with each visualization type.